 More than 18 million adults currently have carotid artery disease, one of the most common causes of stroke.
-At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, Pearland, Texas, and an office in Kingwood, Texas, the team of cardiovascular specialists diagnoses and treats carotid artery disease using the most advanced approaches.
+At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, and Pearland, Texas, the team of cardiovascular specialists diagnoses and treats carotid artery disease using the most advanced approaches.
 Book your appointment online or call the office nearest you to begin your stroke prevention plan.

 Carotid artery disease is a serious condition in which plaque — a film made of cholesterol, fats, calcium, and other substances — accumulates inside the two carotid arteries within your neck.
 This plaque buildup, called atherosclerosis, is dangerous within any blood vessel.